 Content marketing beats paid advertising every single time.
 Simple explanation: because it is about storytelling and creating value for your client.
 People remember stories, not how your product or service works.

-Studies show that 70% of consumers learn about a company through articles, rather than ads.
-Therefore, you can use your blog to set the tone and to use it to your advantage: whether it is to market your product, share company news or provide information to your customers.
+Case studies show that 70% of consumers learn about a company through articles, rather than ads.
+Therefore, you can use your blog to set the tone and to use it to your advantage: whether it is to market your product, share company news or provide information to your potential customers.

 Why blogging is important in content marketing